decred/dcrdocs/docs/faq/proof-of-stake/general.md

 A wallet needs to be online 24/7 to respond to vote if one of your tickets is selected.
 There are two main ways to do this: 1) a solo staking wallet which you set up and keep online all the time, or 2) you can use a [Voting Service Provider](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp) (VSP).
 A VSP is a community-run wallet to which you can assign the voting rights of your tickets.
 The VSP will vote on your behalf, charging a small percentage of the PoS reward as a fee for this service.

-It is important to note that you are only assigning voting rights to the pool, not your actual funds.
+It is important to note that you are only assigning voting rights to the VSP, not your actual funds.
 A VSP does not have access to your funds at any time.

 ---